-- 1. is the oldest civilisation. - Archaeological Survey of India was founded by
+- 1. is the oldest civilisation. - 2.
+Archaeological Survey of India was founded by

-- 3. were used to store grains. - 4.
+- grains. - 4.
 Group of people form

 IV.
 State True or False:

 - 1. Mehergarh is a Neolithic site. - 2.
 Archaeological survey of India is responsible for preservation of cultural monuments in the country. - 3.
 Granaries were used to store grains - 4.
 The earliest form of writings was developed by Chinese.